-Everyone can possess differing potentials for establishing an addiction, anyone who uses heroin is at risk of developing a physical and psychological dependence on it following repeated use.
-One of BrightView’s Peer Recovery Support Specialist, Matt, who has been sober for six and a half years reflects on his experience with addiction; “I spent years doctor shopping to get pain pills.
-However, that day inevitably came where I was cut off.
-With no more prescriptions, and most of my friends moving on to heroin, I had no choice but to try it.
+Everyone can possess differing potentials for establishing an addiction.
+Anyone who uses heroin risks developing a physical and psychological dependence on it following repeated use.
+One of BrightView’s Peer Recovery Supporter Specialists, Matt, who has been sober for six and a half years, reflects on his experience with addiction; “I spent years doctor shopping to get pain pills.
+However, they inevitably ran out.
+With no more prescriptions and most of my friends moving on to heroin, I had no choice but to try it.
 I thought to myself, ‘I’ll just do it this once until I can get some more pills.’
-Since that day, I never did another pain pill.
+Since that day, I have never did another pain pill.
 Heroin was much more powerful and cheaper.
-I ended up using heroin ‘once’ for 4 straight years.”
+I ended up using heroin ‘once’ for four straight years.”

-If you’re looking for more of a strictly scientific recap of how the brain and a person can get addicted so quickly to heroin, this article written by The National Center for Biotechnology Information, gets pretty heavy into the biological details.
+If you’re looking for more of a strictly scientific recap of how the brain and a person can get addicted so quickly to heroin, this article written by The National Center for Biotechnology Information gets into the biological details.
 It states, “one of the brain circuits that is activated by opioids is the mesolimbic (midbrain) reward system.
-This system generates signals in a part of the brain called the ventral tegmental area (VTA) that result in the release of the chemical dopamine in another part of the brain, the nucleus accumbens.
+This system generates signals in a part of the brain called the ventral tegmental area (VTA) that release the chemical dopamine in another part of the brain, the nucleus accumbens.
 This release of dopamine into the nucleus accumbens causes feelings of pleasure.
-Other areas of the brain create a lasting record or memory that associates these good feelings with the circumstances and environment in which they occur.
-These memories, called conditioned associations, often lead to the craving for drugs when the abuser re-encounters those persons, places, or things, and they drive abusers to seek out more drugs in spite of many obstacles.”
+Other areas of the brain create a lasting memory that associates these good feelings with the circumstances and environment in which they occur.
+These memories, called conditioned associations, often lead to the craving for drugs when the abuse re-encounters those people, places, or things, and they drive abusers to seek out more drugs in spite of many obstacles.”

 - Continued use despite heroin-related problems with work, family, or other responsibilities

-- Failing to quit or cut down use of a substance
+- Failing to quit or cut down the use of a substance

 - Having strong cravings